 What follows are some examples of classes I have offered in the past, to give you an idea of my areas of focus.
 Topics which work better in a one-on-one setting include personal consultations, hypnotherapy for performance confidence and/or anxiety management, and personalized mental skills training programs; these are listed at the end.

-Performance Anxiety Management
+Performance Anxiety Management for Musicians

 This workshop introduces a variety of techniques which help musicians, actors, and public speakers cope with stage fright.
 The effects of the body’s acute stress response are examined in detail, with several hands-on exercises which work for students as well as professional performers.
 This session is a good introduction to the causes of performance anxiety and the most effective solutions for long-term anxiety management.
 A related workshop, Performance Anxiety Workshop for Educators, includes effective solutions for anxiety management in the teaching studio or classroom.

-Mental Skills for Performance Anxiety Management and
+Mental Skills for Peak Performance and

 Sport Psychology Principles for Musicians

+What can musicians learn from athletes?
 These workshops focus on cultivating the mental skills necessary for performance anxiety management and optimal performance.
 We will examine the research and practice of the best sport psychologists, and learn to apply mental skills used by successful Olympic athletes.
 When these sessions are adapted for teachers, I emphasize ways in which instructors may adapt their pedagogy to include specific mental skills activities and assignments.

 Mindfulness Practices for Performers